jjlovaglio/FSND-heroku-deploy-test/README.md

 # flask-postgres-heroku-deploy-template
-## from Udacity's Full Stack Nano Degree deployment section
+from Udacity's Full Stack Nano Degree deployment section

-Working example of deployment of a Flask app + Postgres db with [heroku](https://dashboard.heroku.com)
+This is a working example of deployment of a Flask app + Postgres db with [heroku](https://dashboard.heroku.com)

 ## Installation